24 hours customer service +9779849693351

 Lukla to Tengboche Trek Details

-The Lukla to Tengboche Trek is a 5–6 day walk, with a highlight overnight stay at Tengboche (3,860m).
-The segment from Namche Bazaar to Tengboche is approximately 11 km (6.8 miles) and takes about 5–6 hours.
+The Lukla to Tengboche Trek is an 8-day walk, with a highlight overnight stay at Tengboche (3,860m), while Lukla to EBC takes 12 days.
+The segment from Namche Bazaar to Tengboche is approximately 11 km (6.8 miles), and takes about 5–6 hours.
 This scenic section ascends through pine forests and ridgelines with mesmerizing views.

 8-Day Tengboche Monastery Trek Itinerary